-The subfund promotes E, S, and G characteristics by investing in international equity markets by selecting corporate securities in markets of international developed countries that meet environmental, social, and governance (ESG) and financial quality criteria.
-The SRI universe is obtained following the reduction of the initial investment universe, first by applying exclusions with regard to ESG criteria defined by the SRI label framework and HSBC Asset Management's responsible investment policies.
+The subfund promotes E, S, and G characteristics by investing in euro-denominated bonds and debt securities that meet Environmental, Social, and Governance (ESG) and financial quality criteria.

+The SRI universe is obtained following the reduction of the initial investment universe, first by applying exclusions based on Environmental, Social, and Governance (ESG) criteria defined by the SRI label framework and HSBC Asset Management's responsible investment policies.